STOmics/SAW/README.md

 **For additional help or support, please visit https://sylabs.io/guides/3.8/admin-guide/installation.html**

 ####   Quick download SAW from DockerHub
-Currently, the latest version of SAW is v5.1.3.
+Currently, the latest version of SAW is v5.4.0.
 You can download SAW by running the following command:
 ```
-singularity build SAW_v5.1.3.sif docker://stomics/saw:05.1.3
+singularity build SAW_v5.4.0.sif docker://stomics/saw:05.4.0
 ```
-_The bash script for v5.1.3 is coming very soon._

 ##   [Preparation](https://github.com/BGIResearch/SAW/tree/main/script/pre_buildIndexedRef)
 ###    Build index for reference genome
 A genome index has to be constructed before performing data mapping.
 The index files are used as reference when aligning reads.
 You can prepare the indexed reference before run SAW as follow:
 ```
-singularity exec <SAW_v5.1.3.sif> mapping --runMode genomeGenerate \
+singularity exec <SAW_version.sif> mapping --runMode genomeGenerate \
     --genomeDir reference/STAR_SJ100 \
     --genomeFastaFiles reference/genome.fa \
     --sjdbGTFfile reference/genes.gtf \